  The SVAA who processes any change to the NHH BM Unit Supplier Volume Allocation standing data.
 Prior to providing any NHH BM Unit data to the SVAA, Suppliers are required to ensure that their relevant authorised signatory or nominated NHH BM Unit representative has been registered as a relevant Authorised Person in accordance with BSCP38; and

-• The SVAA who receives MSID Pairs Allocation Notifications from VLPs and who obtains the relevant MSID Standing Data which comprises details, of the Grid Supply Point Group, HHDA, Supplier, Line Loss Factor Class and Consumption Component Class Id for each SVA Metering System.
+• The SVAA who receives MSID Pairs Allocation Notifications from VLPs or the NETSO and who obtains the relevant MSID Standing Data which comprises details of the Grid Supply Point Group, HHDA, Supplier, Line Loss Factor Class and Consumption Component Class Id for each SVA Metering System.

 1.3 Use of the Procedure